-- Facilitate development of teaching skills of our faculty members with a structured curriculum - 2.
-Increase scholarly output in medical education - 3.
-Recognize educational work in order to facilitate academic promotion, to increase success with awards and grants, and to further faculty engagement - 4.
-Act as a resource for education research by providing guidance to faculty members who engage in education research to enable the sharing of resources necessary for scholarly work, including access to methodologists, research assistants and other sources of support uOttawa is one of Canada's leading research-intensive universities with close to \$250 million in annual research funding.
+- 1. Build on our current strengths - 2.
+Advance our emerging research priorities - 3.
+Enhance our world-class collaborative research environment - 4.
+Grow our state-of-the-art research infrastructure uOttawa is one of Canada's leading research-intensive universities with close to \$250 million in annual research funding.
 Together with affiliated research institutes, the Faculty of Medicine attracts more than 50% of uOttawa's research funding and consistently ranks among the top faculties of medicine in Canada for research impact and intensity.
 This success can be partly attributed to careful allocation of resources in alignment with defined areas of strategic priority.
 The Faculty has developed a critical mass of expertise, funding, infrastructure, partnerships and training opportunities across these areas, and as part of our ongoing growth and expansion, we will continue to support and reward research excellence across the strategic priority areas previously identified: